ess-dmsc/h5cpp/README.md

 ```
 and that's it, CMake will handle the rest!

 Alternatively you can manually install the dependencies to typical system locations.
-In this case please disable Conan by using the `-DCONAN=DISABLE` option when you run CMake.
+In this case please disable Conan by using the `-DH5CPP_CONAN=DISABLE` option when you run CMake.

 Building the library is standard cmake & make fare, out of source.
 For example,
 in linux shell, you would do the following: